hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/2-axis-origin.md

 </table>

 {% hint style="warning" %}
-* The axis origin setting affects the accuracy of the robot’s cartesian operation.
+* The axis origin setting affects the accuracy of the robot's cartesian operation.
 Change it to the exact value as much as possible.
 *
   If the axis origin setting is changed, the position of the previously created program will be changed.
 Therefore, the axis origin setting must be executed only at the initial installation stage.